OBOAcademy/obook/docs/reference/ontology-user.md

-# Ontology User Pathway
+# Ontology User References

-Description: This pathway includes resources on ontology use, such as how to use ontologies when annotating data, how to use ontologies for search and data analysis, and specific use cases.
+Description: This reference guide includes resources on ontology use, such as how to use ontologies when annotating data, how to use ontologies for search and data analysis, and specific use cases.

 **Preparation**: A basic understanding of what ontologies are is helpful.
 Some introductory resources are below: